TedDriggs/darling/README.md

 `darling` provides a set of traits which can be derived or manually implemented.

 1. `FromMeta` is used to extract values from a meta-item in an attribute.
 Implementations are likely reusable for many libraries, much like `FromStr` or `serde::Deserialize`.
 Trait implementations are provided for primitives, some std types, and some `syn` types.
-1. `FromDeriveInput` is implemented or derived by each proc-macro crate which depends on `darling`.
+2. `FromDeriveInput` is implemented or derived by each proc-macro crate which depends on `darling`.
 This is the root for input parsing; it gets access to the identity, generics, and visibility of the target type, and can specify which attribute names should be parsed or forwarded from the input AST.
-1. `FromField` is implemented or derived by each proc-macro crate which depends on `darling`.
+3. `FromField` is implemented or derived by each proc-macro crate which depends on `darling`.
 Structs deriving this trait will get access to the identity (if it exists), type, and visibility of the field.
+4. `FromVariant` is implemented or derived by each proc-macro crate which depends on `darling`.
+Structs deriving this trait will get access to the identity and contents of the variant, which can be transformed the same as any other `darling` input.

 # Example